User Guide

 `float`

-2. Tref --- Reference temperature of the problem.
-This is a dimensional unit.
+2. Tref --- Reference temperature of the flow (dimensional quantity).

 `float`